 The world of photography can often be a jungle of terms and acronyms.
-In this article we shall be discussing a few basic photography terms.
+In this article, we shall be discussing the most important and basic photography terms:

 2. Shutter speed

 The second most important aspect of photography, shutter speed together with aperture controls the quantity of light entering the camera.
-It is measured in seconds or more frequently in fractions and is the time frame for which the lens remain open to receive light.
+It is measured in seconds or more frequently in fractions of a second and is the time frame for which the lens remains open to receive light.

 3. Rule of thirds